Course descriptions can be found in the Course Catalog.

 Admission to the Program

-Students who are interested in the BA/MS HCC program should discuss their interest with a department advisor as early as the sophomore year.
-A student should request acceptance into the program in the first semester of the junior year.
-This will be the semester following the one in which 60 credits have been earned toward the BS degree.
+Students who are interested in the BS/MS HCC program should discuss their interest with a department advisor as early as the sophomore year.

 Applicants for the combined program:

 - must have completed a minimum of 60 credits, and

 - must have passed atleast one 3xx/4xx level course within the IS major.

 Students should be aware of the current requirements for admission to the department’s Master level graduate programs so that they will complete coursework meeting these same requirements, or their equivalents.

 Students seeking admission to the combined program should complete the online IS Department Combined Program application form, and request recommendations from two members of the faculty.
 Faculty recommenders should send an email to the Undergraduate Program Director, Mr. Richard Sponaugle (firstname.lastname@example.org) stating how they know the applicant and why they think the applicant is a strong candidate for the combined program.
 The Undergraduate Programs Director will review the application and make a recommendation to the HCC Graduate Program Director, who makes the admission decision.
 Students are notified of the decision, and the Graduate School is also informed when a student is accepted.
 This acceptance is by the IS Department only; the student still must formally apply to and be accepted by the Graduate School in order to finish the Masters portion of the program.
 Deadlines for applications to the combined programs are December 15 and May 15.
 Recommendation letters and the student’s application must be received before the deadline.